This page is not available in Norwegian

 Course responsible persons:

-Anatoli Bourmistrov, Daniela Argento, Evgenii Aleksandrov (contact person), Giuseppe Grossi
+Anatoli Bourmistrov, Daniela Argento, Evgenii Aleksandrov (contact person), Giuseppe Grossi.

 Costs: